CodeYourFuture/syllabus/docs/html-css/week-1/lesson.md

 ### Sectioning Content

-We can group elements with 'sectioning' tags.
+We can apply structure to a web page using 'sectioning' elements.

 <img src={require('!file-loader!../assets/webpage-structure.png').default}
 alt="Wireframe of a web page with <header> at the top, <main> at the middle, <footer> at the bottom, and <aside> at the right"/>